 In the last year I have started challenging myself further with oil, and painting in a hyper-realistic style, by painting feminine figures underwater, and the light reflections that play across the body surfaces, experimenting with underwater reflection, refraction, illusion and distortion.
 They represent freedom, escape, growth and to surrender oneself to what will be, will be.

-I have been exhibiting and selling my award-winning paintings to corporations such as Barclays Bank and to private collectors all over the world for over twenty years.
+I have been exhibiting and selling my award-winning paintings to corporations such as Barclays Bank and to private collectors all over the world for over twenty-five years.
 I have received numerous awards for my paintings while residing in Tokyo and have held numerous solo exhibitions in Tokyo, Singapore, Hong Kong, Ho Chi Minh, Shanghai, Beijing, Sydney and Perth.
-My paintings are living with collectors in Los Angeles, San Francisco, Chicago, New York, Denver, Colorado, Auckland, Tokyo, Singapore, Hong Kong, Ho Chi Min, Shanghai, Beijing, Bali, Dubai, Perth, Sydney, Melbourne, London, Stockholm, Diepenveen.
+My paintings are living with collectors in Los Angeles, San Francisco, Chicago, New York, Denver, Colorado, Auckland, Tokyo, Singapore, Hong Kong, Ho Chi Min, Shanghai, Beijing, Bali, Dubai, Perth, Sydney, Melbourne, London, Stockholm, Diepenveen to name a few.

 I hold four art degrees, including Graphic Design, Fine Art, Makeup and Special Effects, and have recently qualified as a Transpersonal Art Therapist.
 I also studied Drawing Masterclass at Slade School in London, and practiced sumi-e (traditional Japanese calligraphy) with a famous sensei in Tokyo.
 I am also a professional body painter and face painter.